-This discussion and analysis is intended to serve as an introduction to Water Quality's basic financial statements.
+This discussion and analysis are intended to serve as an introduction to Water Quality's basic financial statements.
 The basic financial statements are comprised of the comparative statements of net position; statements of revenues, expenses and changes in net position; statements of cash flows; and the notes to the financial statements, which explain certain elements of the financial statements in greater detail.

-Water Quality's financial statements provide information with respect to all of its activities using accounting methods similar to those used by private-sector companies.
+Water Quality's financial statements provide information with respect to all its activities using accounting methods similar to those used by private-sector companies.
 The statements provide both long-term and short-term information about Water Quality's financial status.

 The comparative statement of net position presents information on all of Water Quality's assets, liabilities and deferred inflows/outflows of resources, with the difference presented as net position as of each year-end.
 Over time, the statements demonstrate Water Quality's financial health by providing a basis for the reader to evaluate capital structure, liquidity, and financial flexibility.
-In accordance with implementation of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, 2017 beginning net position and financial statements were restated.
-For more detailed information on the restatements, refer to Note 13 in the financial statements.

-The two most recent years' operating and non-operating revenues and expenses of Water Quality are accounted for in the statements of revenues, expenses and changes in net position.
-The statements illustrate the current and prior period results of operations and recovery of costs by receipt of fees, and are instrumental in demonstrating Water Quality's continued creditworthiness.
+The two most recent years' operating, and non-operating revenues and expenses of Water Quality are accounted for in the statements of revenues, expenses and changes in net position.
+The statements illustrate the current and prior period results of operations and recovery of costs by receipt of fees and are instrumental in demonstrating Water Quality's continued creditworthiness.
 All changes in net position are reported as soon as the underlying event occurs, irrespective of the timing of related cash flows.
 The receipt of monthly sewage treatment charges provides the principal support for Water Quality's activities.
-Sewage treatment charges of \$403.6 million provided 79.2 percent of operating revenues in 2018 and \$401.7 million provided 79.9 percent of operating revenues in 2017.
+Sewage treatment charges of \$415.3 million provided 77.4 percent of operating revenues in 2019 and \$403.6 million provided 79.2 percent of operating revenues in 2018.
 Water Quality is a wholesale provider of sewage treatment services to 34 municipal and 3 non-municipal participants in King, Pierce, and Snohomish counties.
 The receipt of the monthly payments is governed by service agreements, the majority of which expire in July 2036.

 The statements of cash flows report cash receipts, cash payments, and net changes in cash derived from operations, financing, and investment activities.
-From the statements, the reader can discern Water Quality's sources and applications of cash during 2018 and 2017, reasons for differences between operating cash flows and operating income, and the effect on the statements of net position from investing, capital, and financing activities.
+From the statements, the reader can discern Water Quality's sources and applications of cash during 2019 and 2018, reasons for differences between operating cash flows and operating income, and the effect on the statements of net position from investing, capital, and financing activities.